-- Adjusted Income is the Recipient's gross monthly household income. - Base Income is, for a period from August 1st to July 31st, equal to the maximum amount of old age security (OAS) plus the maximum amount of guaranteed income supplement (GIS), plus the maximum provincial senior's supplement payable for the July immediately preceding that August 1st, minus \$10.42. - Maximum Income based on household size and location in the province.
-See SAFER Policy Manual GAP-006 for details. - Rent Gap is the Adjusted Rent minus 30% of the household's Adjusted Income.
+- Adjusted Income is the Recipient's gross monthly household income. - Base Income is, for a period from August 1st to July 31st, equal to the maximum amount of Old Age Security (OAS) plus the maximum amount of Guaranteed Income Supplement (GIS), plus the maximum provincial senior's supplement payable for the July immediately preceding that August 1st. - Maximum Income is based on the maximum income limit. - Rent Gap is the Adjusted Rent minus 30% of the household's Adjusted Income.